-Operating surplus/revenue receipt
+Operating revenue surplus/Revenue Receipts

 The amount of surplus generated by the corporation is considered critical as it indicates its ability to fund capital expenditure (capex), and its operating efficiency.
 A high ratio of surplus to revenue receipts is considered favourable as it implies that a large part of the revenue receipts can be directed towards productive capital works.